Real-Serious-Games/C-Sharp-Promise/README.md

 ## Racing Asynchronous Operations

-The *Race* and *RaceAll* functions are similar to the *All* and *ThenAll* functions, but it is the first async operation that completes that wins the race and it's value resolves the promise.
+The *Race* and *ThenRace* functions are similar to the *All* and *ThenAll* functions, but it is the first async operation that completes that wins the race and it's value resolves the promise.

 	promise
 		.Then(result => SomeAsyncOperation(result))	// Chain an async operation.